mStybowski/Limbo_React/README.md

 # Limbo GUI

-This project was bootstrapped is not ready and probably will never be.
+This project is not ready and probably will never be.